 This lemon poppy seed loaf is:

-- Right balance of sweet & sour ✔
+- Packed with lemony flavors, with the right balance of sweet & sour

 An additional challenge: the poppy seeds!